 Diverticulitis is an infection in the large intestine, where small pouches are formed along the intestinal wall.
 Without regular bowel movements, the risk of developing inflammation and an infection in the large intestine is greatly increased.
 Cases of diverticulitis have risen since the 1920s, mainly due to the increased consumption of refined foods and flours.

-Although many doctors prescribe a high-fiber diet to treat diverticulitis, a high-fiber diet could actually promote intestinal infection by leaving extra material behind in the small intestine after digestion.
+Although many doctors prescribe a high-fiber diet to remedy diverticulitis, a high-fiber diet could actually promote intestinal infection by leaving extra material behind in the small intestine after digestion.

 To improve diverticulitis naturally, you can use the following tips at home today: